NATIONAL END-OF-LIFE DOULA ALLIANCE (NEDA)

 "Business Law for Small Businesses" with Michael Safren, February 15, 2023

-Many thanks to Michael Safren, a licensed attorney in Washington, who shared valuable information applicable to small businesses, not just specific to doulas.
+Michael Safren, a licensed attorney in Washington, shared valuable information applicable to small businesses, not just specific to doulas.
 Michael presented an overview of various business entity formations for asset protection, understanding and preparing for the 4 D’s in business, the role of contracts, and practical tips to help avoid litigation.

-"Processing Collective Grief" with Lauren Carroll and Erin Merelli
+"Processing Collective Grief" with Lauren Carroll and Erin Merelli, November 16, 2022

 Lauren Carroll and Erin Merelli from the Deathwives created and shared an intimate setting to be in process around grief and modeled how we can individually and collectively approach the messiness of life.
 They spoke from the heart with a warm, inviting, no-nonsense style, and inspired others to show up unapologetically and authentically by discussing methods to manage, be with, and even ritualize our grief.